Apprenticeships with QBuild

 An apprenticeship with QBuild in the electrical field is a fantastic pathway to a rewarding career that provides great hands-on experience.
 And if you are a woman, there is nothing stopping you from entering a trade.

-If you start an apprenticeship with QBuild, you’ll find you’re given the opportunity to gain experience in a wide range of areas.
+If you start an apprenticeship with QBuild, you’ll find you’re given the opportunity to gain experience across a wide range of areas.

-I have been working on upgrade and maintenance-related work in remote regions across Queensland such as the Far North Queensland TAFE refurbishment.
+I have been working on upgrade and maintenance-related work in remote regions as well as on the Far North Queensland TAFE refurbishment.

 – Iyesha – apprentice electrician, Far North Queensland